raviumadi/oscillating_ears/README.md

 ## **Citation**

-If you use this work, please cite:
+If you use this work or any part of it, please cite:

 Umadi, R. (2025).
 Oscillating Ears Dynamically Transform Echoes in Constant-Frequency Bats. bioRxiv.
 [10.1101/2025.06.14.659613](https://doi.org/10.1101/2025.06.14.659613)